Mystery disease devastates northern Uganda

 "People are very bitter and they think the government has abandoned them," said Martin Ojara, local council coordinator for the Acholi sub-region in Uganda, which is where the disease is concentrated.

-Though the government recently announced a plan to establish treatment centers and bring in health workers to address the disease, some say it's too little, too late.
+Though the government recently announced a plan to establish treatment centres and bring in health workers to address the disease, some say it's too little, too late.

-A request by the Health Ministry for 3.8 billion Ugandan Shillings (about $1.5 million) to fight the disease was not included in the supplementary budget recently submitted to parliament for approval.
+A request by the Health Ministry for 3.8 billion Ugandan Shillings (about $1.5 million or 950,209 pounds) to fight the disease was not included in the supplementary budget recently submitted to parliament for approval.
 The finance ministry, which said the request was late, has instructed health authorities to reallocate funds from their existing budget until the next supplementary budget.

 "It is very sad," said Beatrice Anywar, an opposition member of parliament for one of the most affected areas.
 "It shows how the government really doesn't care."